Lydia Campbell

-She was born in Hamilton Inlet, Gross Water (Groswater Bay), Labrador, to Ambrose Brooks, a native of England who was employed with the Hudson's Bay Company, and Susan, his Inuit wife.
+She was born in Hamilton Inlet, Gross Water (Groswater Bay), Labrador, to Ambrose Brooks, a native of England who was employed with the Hudson's Bay Company, and Susan, his Inuk wife.
 She was home-schooled by her father.
 She was married twice: first to William Ambrose Blake in 1834, with whom she had five children, and later to Daniel Campbell with whom she had eight children.
 In 1894, Arthur Charles Waghorne, a clergyman, submitted her autobiography for publication; it appeared as Sketches of Labrador Life in the St John's Evening Herald.
 Campbell died in Mulligan River at the age of 86.

 Her great niece, Elizabeth Goudie, wrote Woman of Labrador, published in 1973.
 In 2001, the journal of her son, Thomas L. Blake (who died in 1935), was published as a book.